Home Child Education UNICEF Goodwill Ambassador Priyanka Chopra Jonas visits Ethiopia to fulfill refugee kids fleeing

 by Lisa A. Yeager

 ADDIS ABABA/NEW YORK, 24 May 2019 – UNICEF Goodwill Ambassador Priyanka Chopra Jonas traveled to Ethiopia this week to meet refugee kids who have fled their countries due to conflict and humanitarian crises.
-During the visit, Chopra Jonas met youngsters and young people living in the Bambasi refugee camp, domestic to 17,000 refugees in large part from Sudan, and Hitsats and Adi-Harush camps, in which fifty-five,000 refugees from Eritrea currently stay.
+During the visit, Chopra Jonas met youngsters and young people living in the Bambasi refugee camp, home to 17,000 refugees largely from Sudan, and Hitsats and Adi-Harush camps, where fifty-five 000 refugees from Eritrea currently stay.

 “Children uprooted from their homes with the aid of struggle and disaster undergo the maximum disruption to their lives,” said Chopra Jonas.
 “They pass over out on training, healthcare, and stability, which makes them extraordinarily at risk of violence, abuse or exploitation.”

-At Bambasi Refugee Primary School, Chopra Jonas met 8-year-antique Zulfa Ata Ey, one of 6,000 students registered on the faculty.
-Zulfa enrolled in grade two, and even though her classroom is overcrowded, her desire to study ended in her being at the top of her magnificence.
-She desires to turn into an instructor “so that I can help different youngsters to learn.”
+At Bambasi Refugee Primary School, Chopra Jonas met 8-year-old antique Zulfa Ata Ey, one of 6,000 students registered on the faculty.
+Zulfa enrolled in grade two, and even though her classroom was overcrowded, her desire to study led to her being at the top of her magnificence.
+She desires to become an instructor “so that I can help different youngsters learn.”

 “Zulfa is just one in every of so many college students I met who can be keen to be in faculty,” Chopra Jonas said.